Case of Wuhan coronavirus detected in Everett, first in United States

 The patient, a man in his 30s who was hospitalized with pneumonia last week, recently had traveled to Wuhan, China, where the outbreak appears to have originated, federal officials have found.

 Investigators tested samples from the patient for the presence of the virus; positive results were received over the weekend.
-Officials declined to identify the patient, who was said to be quite ill.
+Officials declined to identify the patient, who was said to be in good condition and not a threat to medical staff or the public.

 News of the first case in the United States comes amid growing evidence that the virus spreads from person to person, although it is not clear how easily.